robsyme/nextflow-annotate/Dockerfiles/RepeatMasker/README.md

 This simple container is designed to make it easier to run RepeatMasker on new machines.
-If you have your own permanent [big-ass-server](http://jermdemo.blogspot.ca/2011/06/big-ass-servers-and-myths-of-clusters.html), you might want to simply install the software as usual and that's OK.
+If you have your own permanent [big-ass-server](http://jermdemo.blogspot.ca/2011/06/big-ass-servers-and-myths-of-clusters.html), you might want to simply install the software as usual and that's very sensible.

-If you are spinning up virtual machines on somebody else's infrastructure or you don't want to mess up the Sysadmin's server, you can use this container to get your work done and then leave the system untouched.
+There are also plenty of situations were you might want to use a
+container:

+* You are using compute resources on EC2 or GCE and you don't want to make a new disk image for each step of the annotation pipeline.
+* A container described by a Dockerfile also provides complete documentation of how the results were generated, which makes replication a little easier.
+* You are using a [docker-aware pipeline](http://nextflow.io/).

 ## Building the container